What is myo-inositol?

 Myo-Inositol Powder can be taken for 6 months or long term, if needed.

-Why isn’t it recommended in those with kidney, blood sugar, or bleeding issues?
+Why isn’t it recommended for those with kidney, blood sugar, or bleeding issues?

 Myo-inositol may not be properly cleared when the kidneys are overworked, such as in kidney disease, or if taking supplements (such as cleavers) or medications (such as diuretics) that can affect the kidneys or the lymphatic system.